Intro-To-Embedded-Systems-RU09342/milestone-2-milestone2-teamwsnh/README.md

 * 10% Warm to Hot
 * 10% Disturbance Resilience

-For the actual tests, your system will be graded on two main factors, stability and steady state performance.
+For the actual tests (demo day), your system will be graded on two main factors, stability and steady state performance.
 Each of the 10% portions will be broken up into 7% and 3% for the Steady State and Stability Respectively.
-All grades are given in the following form GroupOf2/GroupOf3 since larger groups will be expected to have better performance.
+All grades are given in the following form depending on whether you are working in a GroupOf2/GroupOf3 since larger groups will be expected to have better performance.
 The brackets for these grades are:

 ### Steady State (7%)
 * 7 points: Steady state performance is within 3C/1.5C of the specified temperature